Dix206/flutter_admin_tool/README.md

 ### Load Flat Objects
 The most complex function is `OnLoadFlatObjects`.
 Thats because this function also handles pagination, filtering and sorting items.

+For the pagination there are two methods available.
+You can load your data with offset- or with curser-pagination.

+To use the offset-pagination you have to use the `LoadFlatObjects.offset` constructor to pass the `OnLoadFlatObjectsOffset` function.

-For the pagination behavior it doesnt directly return a list of `FlatObjectValue` but an `FlatObjectValueList` object, which contains that `FlatObjectValue` list.
-Additionaly the `FlatObjectValueList` needs an `overallPageCount` value.
+To use the curser-pagination you have to use the `LoadFlatObjects.curser` constructor and pass the `OnLoadFlatObjectsCurser` function.
+This method doesnt directly return a list of `FlatObjectValue` but an `FlatOffsetObjectValueList` object, which contains that `FlatObjectValue` list.
+Additionaly the `FlatOffsetObjectValueList` needs an `overallPageCount` value.
 This is needed to handle the pagination correctly.

-The `OnLoadFlatObjects` function gets an `page` value.
+The `OnLoadFlatObjectsCurser` function gets an `page` value.
 Thats the value of the page which should be loaded and returned from the function.
 The size of each page could be defined by yourself.

 The only search parameter for now is `searchQuery`.
 That optional parameter contains the search text which was entered by the user to filter the objects.
 How implement that filter is up to you.

 For sort functionality an optional value of `FlatObjectSortOptions` will be passed.
 That object contains the attributeId of the attribute according to which sorting is to take place.
 If the value `ascending` is set to true, the attribute should be sorted ascending, otherwise descending.
 The objects can only be sorted by attributes where the values `shouldBeDisplayedOnOverviewTable` and `canObjectBeSortedByThisAttribute` both where set to true.

 ## Custom Strings
-You can override every string which is used in Flutter Flat.
+You can override every string which is used in Flat.
 To do that you need to pass a `FlatTexts` object to the `FlatApp`.
-That object contains all strings which are used in Flutter Flat.
+That object contains all strings which are used in Flat.
 You can find the default strings in the constructor of the `FlatTexts` class.

 ## Custom Screens
 You can define two kinds of custom screens.
 One is a custom menu entry which is displayed in the main menu and the other one is a public screen which can be reached before the user is logged in.